-Join thousands of students, parents, teachers, partners, and college access professionals from across the nation to celebrate GEAR UP and the successes of your hard work and dedication!
+Join thousands of students, parents, teachers, partners, and college access professionals nationwide to celebrate GEAR UP and the successes of your hard work and dedication!

-National GEAR UP Week is an opportunity for you to raise awareness in your community about the positive impact GEAR UP is having locally.
-It's a time to engage all your strategic partners - local, state, and federal elected officials, funders, partners, as well as local, state, and regional media - to share your program's accomplishments and to get them more involved with your services to students and families.
+During National GEAR UP Week, you can raise awareness about GEAR UP's local impact and engage your strategic partners.
+These include local, state, and federal elected officials, funders, partners, and local, state, and regional media.
+By sharing your program's achievements, you can encourage them to be more involved in your services to students and families.